compneurolinglab/music_eeg/data/music_audio/README.md

 - `music2.mp3` ⟶ `music2.TextGrid`
 - ...

-> **NOTE**: The audio files are in MP3 format.
+> **NOTE**: Audio files provided are in MP3 format.
 For further processing (e.g., cochleagram generation or feature extraction), they need to be converted to **16kHz .wav format**.

 ### Stimulus Variants

-The test stimuli may be played at different speeds (e.g., 1.0x, 2.0x, 3.0x, 4.0x) in behavioral or EEG settings.
-Please ensure consistent alignment between speed-adjusted audio and its corresponding label file.
+The test stimuli is played at different speeds (e.g., 1.0x, 2.0x, 3.0x, 4.0x) in behavioral or EEG settings.
+Please ensure consistent alignment between speed-adjusted audio and its corresponding annotation file.

 ---

-These files are designed for use during testing or model inference only.
-For training stimuli and label mappings, refer to the `/data/label/` and other relevant folders.
+These files are designed for use during testing, model inference and feature(activation value) extraction only.
+For training stimuli and label mappings, please refer to the `/data/label/` and other relevant folders.